dirigiblelabs/curriculum-2017/NikolayMateev/WrittenDocumentation/Dirigible-Basics/ApplicationDocumentation.md

 ## Procedure

-1. Navigate to the **Workspace Explorer** view in the Dirigble Web IDE where your project files reside.
+1. Navigate to the **Workspace Explorer** view in the Eclipse Dirigble Web IDE where your project files reside.
 2. Right-click on your project.
 A dropdown menu appears.
 3. Select **New > Wiki Page**.
 A new dialog appears.
 4. Select a template type for your documentation.
 Choose **Next**.